vinceskahan/v5wiki/weewx-on-OpenWrt-on-MT300N-\-Work-in-Progress.md

 * Then go to Network -> Firewall and allow all traffic from WAN through the WAN port (see following screenshot, replicate entries as shown and press "Save & Apply")
 ![Disable Firewall](https://farm2.staticflickr.com/1821/42558181244_736444a920_b.jpg)
 IMPORTANT: with this last step you have disabled the firewall on the MT300N.
 Do not use it in this state as a router!
 Ensure you have protected you local network suffciently!
+* Now you could unplug the network cable of your computer from the LAN port of the MT300N and plug it again back to your regular router
+* Figure out (ideally through checking on your internet router) what ip adress the MT300N got assigned in your local network and try to access it through your web browser
+* If the above worked, then open a SSH session to the MT300N
+* Plug in your USB hub into the USB port of the MT300N and plug in the usb drive into the USB hub
+* Extend the storage capacity on the MT300 to allow python installation and to run weewx by following the [Extroot description on OpenWrt.com](https://openwrt.org/docs/guide-user/additional-software/extroot_configuration]
+* Now you should have sufficient capacity for the installation of python, weewx and for operating weewx

+## Installation of Python, required modules and weewx